Submissions will open December 1, 2018 and close April 16, 2019 at 11:59PM EST.

 A $25 submission fee will accompany each submission.
 Submission information can be found at www.hubcity.org/cmcprize .
 Manuscripts will be taken through online submission only.
 All manuscripts will be read anonymously by paid screeners.
 This contest is guided by the CLMP Code of Ethics.

 You are eligible if you:

-• Have not published or self-published a book in print or digital form (including novel, short stories, novella, poetry, memoir etc.) or have a book forthcoming before April 1, 2019.
+• Have not published or self-published a book in print or digital form (including novel, short stories, novellas, poetry, or any kind of nonfiction) or have a book forthcoming before April 1, 2019.

 • Must currently reside in Alabama, Arkansas, Florida, Georgia, Kentucky, Louisiana, Mississippi, North Carolina, South Carolina, Tennessee, Texas, Virginia, or West Virginia, and have resided there for a minimum of 24 consecutive months.
 (Residency will be verified before prize winner is announced.)

 • The contest opens December 1, 2018 and closes April 16, 11:59PM EST. We will announce the winner in late summer of 2019.

 • The manuscript must be between 140 and 220 pages (double spaced, 12 point, Times New Roman or similar typeface) and include no fewer than six stories.

 • No story should be over 15,000 words in length.
 There is no minimum word count.
 Some shorter stores are anticipated, but bear in mind that this is not a flash fiction or micro fiction contest and that stories of a more traditional length of 1,500 to 8,000 words are expected to make up the bulk of the story collection.